 Interview with Par Sund, the Logistics and Supply Chain Manager of ScandFibre Logistics AB.

-- If you were to give your own definition of a Rail Freight Corridor, what would that be?
+- If you were to give your definition of a Rail Freight Corridor, what would that be?

-A way to bring different national Infrastructure Managers together to harmonise technical limitations and train paths constructions, as well as to eliminate administrative double work and to remove old national barriers on a deregulated European railway market.
+A way to bring different national Infrastructure Managers together to harmonize technical limitations and train paths constructions, as well as to eliminate administrative double work and to remove old national barriers on a deregulated European railway market.
 However, the Rail Freight Corridors are still struggling to find the right forms and how to pack the services to be offered.

 - Can you describe to us your experience with ScanMed RFC?